About the ordinance

 Fees for the Conversion Plan and Permit are $1,000 per unit, payable to the City of Boston, upon applying for a Conversion Plan.

-Landlords must apply to the Department of Neighborhood Development for a Condominium or Cooperative Conversion Plan, even if all the units are vacant.
+Landlords must apply to the Mayor's Office of Housing for a Condominium or Cooperative Conversion Plan, even if all the units are vacant.
 The landlord must submit an application within one month of notifying tenants of the intent to convert.Contact information

 Tenant Notification Form